Student-centric advice and objective recommendations

 - Your modified adjusted gross income is $80,000 or more

 Although this may not be on your radar right now, it’s something to keep in mind when you start repaying your student loans.
+You should receive a form 1098e to use when completing your taxes that includes the total amount of interest you paid for that tax year.

 Are scholarships and grants taxable income?